silvern1990/astronvim_for_spring/README.md

 # apply configuration

-move contents of this to ~/.config/nvim/lua/user directory.
+1. move contents of this to ~/.config/nvim/lua/user directory.

+2. edit init.lua for personal environments.

 # Required Install: